-The Home and Community Care Sector is a rapidly growing sector in Australia and current employment prospects are high for qualified Home and Community Care workers.
+Home and Community Care is rapidly growing in Australia as it offers the opportunity of providing support to people wishing to maintain their independence.
+Employment prospects are high for qualified Home and Community Care workers.

-Students will develop skills in a range of areas including supporting the aged person in the activities of daily living, provision of support for individuals within the community sector, working effectively with culturally diverse clients and colleagues in providing social, physical and psychological care.
+Students will develop skills in a range of areas including supporting an aged person and/or person with a disability in their activities of daily living, provision of support for individuals within the community sector, working effectively with culturally diverse clients and co-workers in providing social, physical and psychological care.

-The Certificate III in Home and Community Care is a ten week full-time course, and comprises of both in-class learning and practical experience.
-Essential knowledge will be assessed through written work and the essential skills will be assessed through the industry placement.
-Students are required to complete 90-120 hours of practical placement in the Home and Community Care sector.
+The Certificate III in Home and Community Care requires full time contact over a ten week period, and comprises both in-class learning and vocational work placement.
+Essential knowledge will be assessed through written work, observation and the essential skills will be assessed through a 120 hours vocational work placement.

-This course provides successful candidates with the minimum qualification for entry to the Home and Community care industry.
+This course provides successful candidates with the minimum qualification for entry into Home and Community Care.
 This certificate qualifies the holder to work in the home and in the community operating under clearly defined guidelines and care plans.

-Students wishing to continue their professional pathway can upgrade to the Certificate IV in Home and Community Care, or diversify their training by undertaking another Community Services qualification such as the Certificate III or Certificate IV in Aged Care.
-Students can also progress onto the Diploma of Community Services Work or other health care professions such as Nursing at a tertiary level.
+Students wishing to continue their professional pathway can upgrade to the Certificate IV in Home and Community Care, or diversify their training by undertaking another Community Services qualification such as Certificate III or Certificate IV in Aged Care and/or Disability.
+Students can also progress onto the Diploma of Community Services Work, Diploma of Nursing (Enrolled Nursing) or other health care professions such as Bachelor of Nursing at a tertiary level.